1. StreamsHub Console overview

 Choose the position to reset the offset:

-Custom offset (available only if you selected a specific topic and a specific partition)
+Custom offset (available only if you selected a specific topic and a specific partition).
+If you select this option, enter the custom offset value.

 Earliest offset